krishnamanc/ppo-LunarLander-v2/README.md

 # PPO LunarLander-v2 Model

-This repository contains the implementation of a Proximal Policy Optimization (PPO) model for solving the LunarLander-v2 environment in OpenAI Gym.
+This repository contains the implementation of a Proximal Policy Optimization (PPO) model for solving the LunarLander-v2 environment in OpenAI Gym using the Stable Baselines3 library.

 ## Table of Contents